mikael-kalstad/3CG/README.md

 ### Screenshots
 <br/>
 <img src="https://github.com/mikael-kalstad/3CG/blob/master/documentation/splitview.PNG" width="100%">
-A screenshot from the main view in the application.
-This image is showing an example file of an ECG-data file<br/><br/>
+A screenshot showing the split view functionality.
+The first visualization is a normal 12-channel ECG wave, the second is a visualization called VCG (Vectorcardiography), and the third is an experimental visualization made by William Dalheim called Circle visualization.
+(Experimenting with different visualization was a part of this project). <br/><br/>